jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 This documentation section covers all the coding aspects and principles of Encircle.

-Some of the principles have to be implemented inside the code base.
+Some of the principles might be implemented inside the code base.
 Most of the aspects can be implemented merely as an *aspect* construct, using Encircle itself.

 The following principles need to be part of the code base: